 We will continue to campaign for more innovation in treatments including exploration of the therapeutic value of medicines derived from cannabis and we will campaign to ensure that our community can continue to legally access CBD oil.

 It is vital that researchers explore new avenues in order to change these shocking statistics.

 We welcome well designed clinical trials to explore other treatment options for brain tumours and are aware of similar research being carried out into the effects of CBD oil such as those by GW Pharmaceuticals.

 For all of these reasons, robust clinical trials are of paramount importance for all of those affected by a brain tumour.

-You can read more about the legal situation around cannabis and CBD oil in our position statements.
-Additionally, if you have any questions about cannabis or CBD oil, please contact our Support & Info Team.
+If you have any questions about cannabis or CBD oil, please contact our Support & Information Team.